Lars-H/crop_analysis/README.md

 Supplemental material to "CROP: Cost- and Robustness-based Query Optimization for Triple Pattern Fragment Clients".

+## Notebooks

+The `notebooks` directory provides Jupyter Notebooks used for the analysis of the experimental results.
+This included the analyses presented in the paper as well as additional analysis and results for further insights.

 ## Experimental Results

-This directory contains all raw results from the experimental studies as *tab-separated* files.
+The `experimental_results` directory contains all raw results from the experimental studies as *tab-separated* files.

 ### Cost Model and IDP Parameters